What is Coronavirus?

 - Kawasaki like inflammatory syndrome in children

 Previous coronaviruses have been known to cause mild to serious illness.
 At this time, it is unclear the true mortality rate of COVID-19.
-With more data and more testing, we can more accurately calculate this.
-Many think it is 1% or perhaps as low as 0.2 or less with Diamond Princess fatality rate of most older persons 0.5.
-Many initial models calculated over 200,000 US deaths and others well under 100,000.
-The initial models were clearly off.
-It is believed that infection can present with mild to respiratory symptoms that progress to pneumonia later and a “cytokine storm” about 5 days later and many persons may have infection with no symptoms.
-Widespread antibody testing may show that asymptomatic infections are more widespread than realized and thus deaths per million population may be less than predicted.
+It is believed that infection can present with mild to respiratory symptoms that progress to pneumonia later and a “cytokine storm” or bradykinin storm about 5 days later and many persons may have infection with no symptoms.

 Individuals with a compromised immune system and the elderly are at a greater risk of serious illness if infected with COVID-19.
 But younger and middle-aged people have also required hospitalization and can die, so everyone has to be “all hands on deck” to flatten the curve of infections to avoid overwhelming hospital resources in the counties and locales with the most cases.
 Certain urban areas appear to be more affected than other US areas.